Welcome to today's edition of the Rush 24-7 podcast.

 And they've supported terrorist regimes.

-This is the the real I mean, another answer to your question, I know I'm giving you a few, is that they've supported every bad um terrorist sponsoring state on the planet can count on Cuban assistance, essentially Cuban material support, right?
+This is the real ⁇ I mean, another answer to your question, I know I'm giving you a few, is that they've supported every bad terrorist-sponsoring state on the planet can count on Cuban assistance, essentially Cuban material support, right?

-It is, but there is uh a great deal that you're leaving out.
+It is, but there is a great deal that you're leaving out.

-We we know uh and I know this because I've seen the Well, I only have so much time on the air here.
+We know, and I know this because I've seen the Well, I only have so much time on the air here.

 What am I leaving out?

-Uh there was the a bombing of a Cuban airliner in the 70s, I believe, killed seventy-seven people, something like that.
+Well, the declassified CIA documents that I'm sure you've seen that have been placed online, there was a bombing of a Cuban airliner in the 70s, I believe, killed 77 people, something like that.

-So there has been at least tacit support by the US government for terrorist activity carried out in Cuba by the United States.
+So there has been at least tacit support by the U.S. government for terrorist activity carried out in Cuba.

 All right, thanks.